kleinbottle/swanlotus/content/blogs/the-pi-of-archimedes/the-pi-of-archimedes.md

 (c) trigonometry;

-(d) decimal (positional) notation; and
+(d) decimal notation; and

-(e) calculators.
+(e) devices like logarithm tables, slide rules, calculators, or computers.

-Instead he applied the theorem of Pythagoras and extracted rational values for square roots laboriously by hand.
+Instead he applied geometry---including the theorem of Pythagoras---and extracted rational values for square roots, laboriously by hand.
 His method is also an excellent geometrical illustration of the idea of a [_limit_](https://www.britannica.com/science/limit-mathematics), with which he was doubtless familiar.
 It is known that Archimedes was familiar with what we now know as integral calculus, and it is possible that he may have anticipated differential calculus as well.

 Archimedes devised an ingenious method for estimating the circumference of a circle.
-He used a sophisticated algorithm that allowed him to obtain successively more accurate values for the circumference of a circle, and therefore of $\pi$.
+He used a simple yet sophisticated algorithm that allowed him to obtain successively more accurate values for the circumference of a circle, and therefore of $\pi$.

 ![Portrait of Archimedes generated by AI and available at the Craiyon website [here](https://www.craiyon.com/image/JEmP4rPCRW25xyCULOeMSw).
 All portraits of Archimedes are flights of fancy rather than true likenesses.]({attach}images/Archimedes-AI-generated-portrait.png){#fig:Archimedes-AI width=70% .modal-target}